Mercury13/unicodia/README.md

 **I’m in Ukraine torn with war, so I’ll release often.** See “war release” tag in Issues.

+# Note about UnicodiaSesh font

+It has been moved to a separate repo.
+Visit https://github.com/Mercury13/unicodia-sesh

 # Privacy policy

 Unicodia does not collect data at all, but uses GitHub API for updating.